nexusformat/definitions/manual/source/design.rst

     Multidimensional arrays and scalars representing the actual data to be stored

 :ref:`Design-Attributes`
-    Additional metadata which can be assigned to groups or data fields
+    Attributes containing additional metadata can be assigned to groups or data fields

+:ref:`Design-FileAttributes`
+    Attributes are also allowed at file level.

 :ref:`Design-Links`
     Elements which point to data stored in another place in the file hierarchy